-VI.
-PERFORMANCE EVALUATION
+6 PERFORMANCE EVALUATION

 We evaluate our solution by both numerical analysis and ns-2 simulations.
-We adopt similar configurations from [9][27][16] in our evaluation.
+In this section, we present the numerical analysis and leave the ns-2 simulations in Appendix F. We adopt similar configurations from [9][27][17] in our evaluation.
 Specifically, we deploy 5 to 25 S-nodes by uniform distribution in a field of $5000m \times 5000m$ with the sink positioned at the center.
 The normalized data rate of each S-node is randomly picked from (0, 1].
 For each number of S-nodes, 10 topologies are generated.
 Each point in the figures thus represents the average with an error bar showing the standard deviation.

-For comparison, we implemented three deployment approaches, namely Direct-Connection, Connectivity-Only and Half-Traffic-Aware.
-Direct-Connection connects each S-node with the sink by a dedicated data path (an edge) where R-nodes are deployed by our algorithm in Section V-B. It is the most straightforward approach and serves as a base-line.
-Connectivity-Only is chosen from a state-of-the-art scheme proposed in [27], which optimizes the system performance by considering connectivity only.
-There are multiple versions of the scheme.
+For comparison, we implemented three other approaches, namely Direct-Connection, Connectivity-Only and Half-Traffic-Aware.
+Direct-Connection connects each S-node with the sink by a dedicated data path (an edge) where R-nodes are deployed by our algorithm in Section 5.2.
+It is the most straightforward approach and serves as a base-line.
+Connectivity-Only is chosen from a series of state-of-the-art schemes proposed in [15][27], which optimize the system performance by considering connectivity only.
 For better performance, we use the 1-connectivity version (i.e., there is at least one data path from each S-node to the sink) and further enhance it with a better approximation for Euclidean steiner minimum tree [25] (instead of minimum spanning tree) to construct the graph topology.
-The Half-Traffic-Aware approach uses the same graph topology as Connectivity-Only but assigns R-nodes by our algorithm proposed in Section V-B. It is used as a reference to help understand the impacts of the graph topology (by comparing with our solution) as well as the discrete R-node assignment algorithm (by comparing with Connectivity-Only).
-Fig. 8 illustrates how the three approaches and our solution deploy R-nodes by a test case of 15 S-nodes used in our evaluation.
-Our solution is labeled by Full-Traffic-Aware.
+The Half-Traffic-Aware approach uses the same graph topology as Connectivity-Only